cragr/ahv-ocp-bash-install/README.md

 cd ahv-ocp-bash-install
 ```

+3. Update the `00_set-variables.sh` file with values matching your environment.

-3. Run the deployment scripts one at a time starting with 01_fetch_binaries.sh:
+4. Run the deployment scripts one at a time starting with 01_fetch_binaries.sh:
 ```
 ./01_fetch_binaries.sh
 ```